 January 26, 2017

-The new-era Ford Fiesta Van looks to be made of the right stuff, Vansdirect reveals all!
+The new-era Ford Fiesta Van looks to be made of the right stuff, our team of van experts at Vansdirect takes a closer look at the smallest van in the thriving Ford vans range.

-The much improved Ford Fiesta Van gets off to a great start in life in being based on the brand’s seventh generation Fiesta supermini.
-The carrying capacity isn’t huge but its driving experience, design and build quality set new standards for the sector.
+The much improved Ford Fiesta Van gets off to a great start in life in being based on the brand’s seventh generation Ford Fiesta supermini.
+The carrying capacity isn’t huge but its driving experience, design and build quality set new standards for the small vans market.

 By far and away the simplest route to creating a class leading small car-derived van is to start with a class leading small car.
 Which in the seventh generation Ford Fiesta is exactly what Ford have.
 Having done the hard work in creating this supermni, the boys at the Blue Oval weren’t above tearing out the back seats to bring us the Ford Fiesta van.